 - Usability tests

 Make sure that you have a mix of both quantitative and qualitative information to drive action and business decisions.
-Reviews, star ratings and satisfaction scores are obvious quantitative measures that you can start with.
-But you can also dive into the entire anatomy of these reviews with customer experience analytics, which helps users determine and understand qualitative information like customer sentiment, emotion, and mood.
+Reviews, star ratings, and satisfaction scores are obvious quantitative measures that you can start with.
+But you can also dive into the entire anatomy of these reviews with natural language processing technology and customer experience analytics, which help users determine and understand qualitative information like customer sentiment, emotion, and mood.

 Attend to Customer Needs and Solve Their Problems